borgbackup/borg/docs/faq.rst

 really desperate (e.g. if you have no completed backup of that file and you'ld rather get a partial file extracted than nothing).
 You do **not** want to give that option under any normal circumstances.

+Note that checkpoints inside files are created only since version 1.1, make sure you have an up-to-date version of borgbackup if you want to continue instead of retransferring a huge file.
+In some cases, there is only an outdated version shipped with your distribution (e.g. Debian).
+See :ref:`_installation`

 How can I backup huge file(s) over a unstable connection?
 ---------------------------------------------------------